-The Dahlquist Lab performes four distinct, but related research projects.
+The Dahlquist Lab performes three distinct, but related research projects.
 The common thread amongst these projects is that they employ the techniques of bioinformatics and genomics and the perspective of systems biology.
 All of these projects involve undergraduate or Master's level students and most involve interdisciplinary collaborations with other faculty at LMU (see: People).
 These research projects have also been brought into the classroom (see: Courses).
 For lab protocols see the Dahlquist Lab site at OpenWetware.org.

 GenMAPP (Gene Map Annotator and Pathway Profiler) is a tool for viewing and analyzing DNA microarray and other types of high-throughput data on “MAPPs” representing biological pathways or other functional groupings of genes.
 GenMAPP has graphics tools for drawing MAPPs, but also has an underlying Gene Database which allows users to give the genes placed on the MAPP an identifier from a public database.
 This feature makes it possible for users to import gene expression data into GenMAPP and color-code the genes according to the data.
 MAPPFinder works with GenMAPP to determine which Gene Ontology terms are over-represented among genes changed in the imported expression data.

 The Dahlquist Lab has been working to address two limitations of GenMAPP: (1) GenMAPP is only as useful as the number of MAPPs available; and (2)